k-e-w/k-e-w.github.io/_includes/page/kate-resume.md

 - kate@eylerwerve.com
 - [@innokate](https://twitter.com/innokate)

-Digital Account Manager with focus on strategic planning, client needs assessment and implementation.
-Clients include Walmart, Anthem, Chicago Community Trust, Coyote Logistics, and Smart Power Illinois.
+Digital Project Manager with focus on stakeholder management, product definition, and cross-team collaboration.
+Clients include Walmart USA, Walmart Canada, Anthem, Chicago Community Trust, Coyote Logistics, and Smart Power Illinois.

 ### Mightybytes (2013-2016)

 #### mightybytes.com

-Mightybytes is a digital firm that creates gorgeous, effective websites and software for organizations that make the world a better place.
+Mightybytes is a digital firm that creates gorgeous, effective websites and software.
+As a B Corp, Mightybytes serves organizations that make the world a better place.

 CEO, 2015-2016

 - Implemented a new business development workflow that landed $1.25 million in business.
 As a result, 2015 was the company's highest annual revenue in its 18-year history.
 - Instituted "component based UX" system for designing and developing websites.
+This approach enabled our clients to iterate their websites with their existing communications staff, rather than forcing them to rely on their IT teams.
 - Developed agile-style project management process to better manage scope creep, which dramatically increased our ability to bill for time worked.
-- Hired 5 staff; fired 1 poor performer.
+- Managed a 14 person team, including performance evaluation, hiring and firing.
 - Won four awards for excellence in web design for client work.

 Project Manager, 2013-2015

-- Managed 6- to 12-month web design projects for clients including YMCA of the USA, Coyote Logistics, Dharma Merchant Services, and the Illinois Green Economy Network.
+- Managed web design and software build projects for multiple clients including YMCA of the USA, Coyote Logistics, Dharma Merchant Services, the Illinois Green Economy Network and Feeding America.
+- Collaborated with clients and production team to define project requirements, features and user experience.
+Created project briefs, user flows, user story documentation, timelines, budgets and reports
-- Grew accounts by $450,000 across six projects.
+- Grew accounts by $480,000 across seven projects.
+- Developed digital strategy metrics model to connect client business goals, audience goals, content and KPIs.
+Model now used in all project work and featured in book co-authored with company founder: Return on Engagement.

 ### Technology Consultant (2010-2013)